opendocsg/slw-judgments-backfill/2017_SGHC_304/report.md

  Dr Donald Yeo: Surprising that he’s willing to accept such a job given his current situation and his pervious ability and his training, he used to work as a carpenter and he’s got a fair amount of education.
 So for him to say, you know, to give up all that and, you know, work as a cleaner and, you know, stick to it...

-_litigation representative Pang Choy Chun) v Yeo Chye Huat and another appeal_ [2017] 2 SLR 229 and pointed out the similarities between the two claimants—in that they both received a relatively low level of education and would likely be engaged in manual work.
-Second, the Defendant argued that “a manual worker would typically enjoy a shorter working life compared to a white collar worker in view of the physical demands made on a manual worker by the nature of his job”, citing _Neo Kim Seng v Clough Petrose Pte Ltd_ [1996] 2 SLR(R) 413.
-The Defendant also relied on the case of _Wee Sia Tian v Long Thik Boon_ [1996] 2 SLR(R) 420 (“ _Wee Sia Tian_ ”) in his submission that the Plaintiff’s entitlement to loss of future earnings ought to be based on a working age of up to only 60 years old for a carpenter.
+_litigation representative Pang Choy Chun) v Yeo Chye Huat and another appeal_ <span class="citation">[2017] 2 SLR 229</span> and pointed out the similarities between the two claimants—in that they both received a relatively low level of education and would likely be engaged in manual work.
+Second, the Defendant argued that “a manual worker would typically enjoy a shorter working life compared to a white collar worker in view of the physical demands made on a manual worker by the nature of his job”, citing _Neo Kim Seng v Clough Petrose Pte Ltd_ <span class="citation">[1996] 2 SLR(R) 413</span>.
+The Defendant also relied on the case of _Wee Sia Tian v Long Thik Boon_ <span class="citation">[1996] 2 SLR(R) 420</span> (“ _Wee Sia Tian_ ”) in his submission that the Plaintiff’s entitlement to loss of future earnings ought to be based on a working age of up to only 60 years old for a carpenter.
 Third, the Defendant argued that the Plaintiff had been compensated for his loss of earnings up to his present age of 62 years old by way of pre-trial loss of earnings.

 34     In my view, the Plaintiff appeared to be a very resilient and independent man.
 He had suffered severe injuries but did his best to obtain the best recovery physically and psychologically.
 Although he could no longer work as a carpenter after the accident, a job that he held for the past 20 years, he tried re-entering the workforce as a coffee shop assistant and failing which, accepted his current job as a cleaner.
 In the words of Dr Donald Yeo: